fbpx

 Philip Miller

-Philip is responsible for leading the team of counselors who serve our campers between the ages of eight and ten.
-He has over a decade of experience working with children in various capacities.
-Philip started as a group leader in an after-school program, eventually becoming the Kittredge School Kid Stop Program site coordinator.
-Philip currently works at Frost Elementary School in Lawrence as a BBE.
-Philip earned his Bachelor’s degree in elementary education at Merrimack College.
-He has lived in North Andover most of his life and recently moved to Haverhill.
-Philip enjoys playing and watching sports as well as arts and crafts.
-The thing he loves about camp is meeting new people and seeing old friends from previous years.
+Philip leads the team of counselors for campers aged eight to ten.
+He has over a decade of experience working with children, starting as a group leader in an after-school program and later becoming the site coordinator for the Kittredge School Kid Stop Program.
+Currently, Philip works at Frost Elementary School in Lawrence as a BBE.
+He earned his Bachelor’s degree in Elementary Education from Merrimack College.
+Originally from North Andover, Philip now resides in Haverhill.
+He enjoys playing and watching sports, as well as arts and crafts.
+Philip loves camp for the opportunity to meet new people and reconnect with old friends each year.

 Aquatics Supervisor